Quick Answer

 Done well, a strong October and November also sets up your December.
 Customers who come for your Halloween quiz or Bonfire Night supper are the same people who will book your Christmas party if you ask them at the right moment.

-Halloween events that actually fill your pub
+Halloween party ideas that actually fill your pub

 The themed quiz night